abhirathod95/travel-blog/src/blog/travel/2018-10-06/amsterdam.md

 title: "The Complete Travel Guide for Amsterdam"
 date: "2017-07-10"
 path: "/blog/amsterdam-travel-guide"
 excerpt: "If you’re planning to visit Amsterdam, be prepared to never want to leave.
-While other European cities are quite impressive, the relaxing, laidback atmosphere found everywhere in the city’s buildings, cobblestone streets, and ..."
+While other European cities are quite impressive, the relaxing, laidback atmosphere found everywhere in the city’s buildings, cobblestone streets, and..."
 tags: ["Itinerary", "Summer", "City", "Family"]
 continent: ["Europe"]
 country: ["Netherlands"]